lpryszcz/htseq/doc/tour.rst

    >>> feature.name
    'R0030W'

-To deal with this data, we will use the :class:`GenomicArrayOfSets` introuced in the previous section.
+To deal with this data, we will use the :class:`GenomicArrayOfSets` introduced in the previous section.

    >>> exons = HTSeq.GenomicArrayOfSets("auto", stranded=False)